workshopper/scope-chains-closures/garbage-collection/problem.md

 11) Clicking this event will reveal information about total memory garbage collected, and how long it took.

-One particulary interesting thing of note here is the length of time Garbage Collection can take: Often well beyond the 16ms maximum required to keep it within a single frame (at 60fps).
+One particularly interesting thing of note here is the length of time Garbage Collection can take: Often well beyond the 16ms maximum required to keep it within a single frame (at 60fps).
 While garbage collection occurs, it blocks the main thread, which means other Javascript cannot be executed until the event completes.
-Be conscious of how janky your application may become due to excesinve Garbage Collection events!
+Be conscious of how janky your application may become due to extensive Garbage Collection events!

 **Note**: If you'd like to get that lovely `[COMPLETED]` label for this lesson, Run `$ADVENTURE_COMMAND verify`